nickolashkraus/cloudformation-templates/ci-cd/README.md

 make cfn-delete
 ```

-**Note**: S3 objects and Amazon ECR images must be removed before the CloudFormation stack can be deleted.
+**Note**: S3 objects must be removed before the CloudFormation stack can be deleted.

 This is handled transparently by `make cfn-delete`.